isVoid/blog/_posts/2019-02-15-FirstImpressionAlita.md

 <em>Close ups - 20th Century Fox</em>
 </p>

-Great visuals.
 You have to admire WETA's techonology when it comes to CGIs.
 Most amazing fact being that Alita is indeed virtually constructed from ground up.
 The figure is construted from polygons, with shading, textures and lighting, reaching ultimate photorealism.
 The close up shots persists throughout the films shows the amount of details that persists in her huge manga-like eyes, on her soft smooth human face skin and her textureless reflective alloy body.
-While in Avartar, an alien would yield no resemblence to human and therefore there is no true reference of what is "real" or not; for Alita, she indeed holds the human features.
-WETA's realization of her figure makes audience telling no pecularity when she stands next to Christopher Waltz, a character only captured by real cameras.
+While in Avatar, an alien would yield no resemblence to human and therefore there is no true reference of what is "real" or not; for Alita, she indeed holds ample human features.
+WETA's realization of her figure makes audience telling no pecularity when she stands next to Christopher Waltz, an actor only captured by cinema cameras.
 The motion capture also adopted a dual dummy system - one for the actress, the other for the character.
-The motion data is first matched from capture to the actress model and later transferred to the character model.
+The motion data is first matched from capture to the actress model and later transferred to the character.

 Rosa Salazar was casted as the actress who "impersonate" Alita.
 More than merely the motion capture stunt role, her facial expression also contributed hugely to